A Theoretical Analysis of Why Masked Diffusion Models Mitigate the Reversal Curse: Introduction

 \section{Introduction}

-Since the advent of the Transformer architecture~\citep{vaswani2017attention}, language models have advanced rapidly~\citep{devlin2019bert,raffel2020exploring}.
-Transformer decoder-based Autoregressive Models (ARMs)~\citep{radford2018improving,radford2019language,brown2020language} have become the dominant paradigm for large language models (LLMs)~\citep{grattafiori2024llama3herdmodels,openai2023gpt4}.
-Despite their success, ARMs exhibit structural limitations.
-A notable example is the \emph{reversal curse}~\citep{berglundreversal}: after learning the fact ``$A$ is $B$'', they often fail to answer the logically equivalent reverse query ``$B$ is $A$''.
-This arises because ARMs are optimized only for the unidirectional conditional probability $p(y\!=\!B | x\!=\!A)$, without explicitly modeling the reverse probability $p(y\!=\!A | x\!=\!B)$.
-For instance, a model may correctly predict ``The capital of France is Paris,'' yet fail to answer ``Which country has Paris as its capital?''
-Data augmentation~\citep{golovnevareverse,lu2024rethinking,lv2024analysis,zhang2025reversal} can partially alleviate the problem, but they do not resolve the bias fundamentally.
+Autoregressive language models (ARMs) are the dominant paradigm for large-scale language modeling~\citep{vaswani2017attention,radford2018improving,radford2019language,brown2020language}.
+Despite their empirical success, they exhibit the \emph{reversal curse}: after learning a relational fact in one order, a model may fail to answer the corresponding order-reversed query~\citep{berglundreversal}.
+For example, a model trained on ``The capital of France is Paris'' may answer ``What is the capital of France?'' but fail to answer ``Which country has Paris as its capital?''
+This failure exposes a gap between storing a fact in the learned weights and making it accessible under order reversal: when the fact is explicitly provided in context, strong models can often infer the reverse relation, but the same relation need not be retrievable from the weights alone~\citep{berglundreversal}.

-Masked diffusion-based language models (MDMs)~\citep{austin2021structured,campbell2022continuous,lou2024discrete,sahoo2024simple,shi2024simplified,ouyour}, implemented with Transformer encoders and trained via random masking and reconstruction, have recently emerged as a promising alternative to ARMs.
-They offer several advantages: the encoder architecture naturally supports bidirectional context modeling, the random masking objective enables generation in any-order, and recent work has demonstrated their scalability to the LLM regime~\citep{nie2025large,ye2025dream7bdiffusionlarge}.
-In addition, MDMs have been reported to handle reverse queries more effectively than ARMs~\citep{kitouni2024factorizationcursetokenspredict,nie2025scaling,nie2025large}, suggesting a potential structural advantage.
-However, these observations remain anecdotal, and no systematic analysis has yet been provided.

-We begin by establishing, through systematic experiments on large-scale language models, that MDMs mitigate the reversal curse.
-While prior work explored this phenomenon at the 1.1B scale~\citep{nie2025scaling} and LLaDA~\citep{nie2025large} demonstrated preliminary capabilities on poem completion tasks, we advance this analysis by conducting controlled evaluations on knowledge-retrieval benchmarks at the 7-8B scale.
-Comparing ARMs (LLaMA-3.1~\citep{grattafiori2024llama3herdmodels}, Qwen-2.5~\citep{qwen2025qwen25technicalreport}) with an MDM (LLaDA~\citep{nie2025large}) across benchmarks such as Parent-Child and Person-Description, we find that MDMs consistently succeed on reverse inference tasks where strong ARMs collapse.
-These large-scale results provide systematic evidence that the reversal curse is substantially alleviated in MDMs under realistic evaluation settings.

-Having established the phenomenon, we then ask: {\it why do MDMs succeed on reversal tasks where ARMs fail?} A common intuition points to the any-order nature of the MDM training objective: random masking provides supervision across all conditional directions.
-Yet, this explanation is incomplete.
-By formulation, the probability of unmasking $\mask$ as $A$ in ``$\mask$ is $B$'' corresponds to $p(x\!=\!A|y\!=\!B)$, whereas the reverse query ``$B$ is $\mask$'' requires $p(y\!=\!A|x\!=\!B)$ as described in \cref{fig:why-it-works}.
-These two conditional probabilities are defined with respect to different conditioning events, and the training objective provides no mechanism to establish a systematic relation between them.